-Salem - The Oregon Occupational Safety and Health Division (Oregon OSHA) has fined Abhe & Svoboda Inc. $189,000 for nine safety violations – two of them willful – that exposed employees to death or serious injury as they worked on a project to restore the Ross Island Bridge in Portland.
+Salem, OR — The Oregon Occupational Safety and Health Division (Oregon OSHA) has fined Abhe & Svoboda Inc. $189,000 for nine safety violations – two of them willful – that exposed employees to death or serious injury as they worked on a project to restore the Ross Island Bridge in Portland.

 Oregon OSHA cited the violations as the result of an investigation of a Feb.
 8, 2017, accident.
 Each violation, though different in detail, involved the same grave problem: a failure to protect workers from falls that would seriously hurt or kill them.